All Episodes

 You are correct on that, Sean.

-The funny thing is, though, is that uh in his position and his father's position, that there are different tax laws that actually apply to them.
+The funny thing is, though, is that in his position and his father's position, that there are different tax laws that actually apply to them.

 And UCC tax law is a totally different bracket.

-It's a it's a whole separate thing.
+It's a whole separate thing.

-Uh there are tons of loopholes that normal Americans would never be aware of.
+There are tons of loopholes that normal Americans would never be aware of.

-Um I mean, it's it's almost insane.
+I mean, it's almost insane.

-You can literally make almost anything tack tax exempt, and this goes all the way back to uh the the the uh when when the gold was recalled.
+And this goes all the way back to when the gold was recalled.

-Not to say that he won't be convicted and there won't be a media fiasco and there won't be everything else, but honestly, at the end of the day, I seriously am standing on the fact that I can tell that this is more of a way to shield Joe through questioning of Hunter because he will absolutely, if he's facing criminal charges and tax evasion, be able to evoke the Fifth Amendment on any illegal activities between him and his father.
+But honestly, at the end of the day, I seriously am standing on the fact that I can tell that this is more of a way to shield Joe through questioning of Hunter because he will absolutely, if he's facing criminal charges and tax evasion, be able to evoke the Fifth Amendment on any illegal activities between him and his father.

-Well, I sure he can do that, and by the way, that's everybody's right to do that.
+And by the way, that's everybody's right to do that.

 And it would then become a valid investigation.